-The European Enforcement Order is a simple procedure that can be used for uncontested cross-border claims.
+The Regulation (EC) No 805/2004 is a simple procedure that can be used for uncontested cross-border claims.
 This procedure allows a judgment in an uncontested claim delivered in one Member State to be easily recognised and enforced in another Member State.

 To have a judgment certified as a European Enforcement Order (EEO), the judge uses a standard form, which can be found here.